HanRongYeo/ISAPRS/README.md

 ### Prerequisites
+1. This program can only works on **Windows OS** at this stage.
+2. WinPcap need to be installed in order to perform tracffic sniffing.
+(Included in package)
+3. Snort is required in order to perform tracffic sniffing.
+(Included in package)
+4. You need to connect to your database.

-I'm using Python 3.x, and all the modules except **VerticalScrolledFrame** are built-in module.
+I'm using Python 3.6, and all the modules except **VerticalScrolledFrame** are built-in module.
 I'm not sure whether all of them are included in other version of Python.
-The VerticalScrolledFrame was created by [novel-yet-trivial](https://gist.github.com/novel-yet-trivial).
-The module is included in this package so you don't need to download by yourself.
-However, You can also download the module from his Github page if you want.
+The VerticalScrolledFrame is included in this package so you don't need to download by yourself.
+It was created by [novel-yet-trivial](https://gist.github.com/novel-yet-trivial) and you can also download the module from his Github page if you want.

 The required modules:
 - requests